Honda UK Manufacturing

 Honda of the UK Manufacturing Ltd (informally HUM) was a British automotive manufacturing company, and the United Kingdom-based manufacturing subsidiary of the multinational automotive company Honda.
-Based in Swindon, England, HUKM operated manufacturing plants that included casting, engine assembly, pressing, welding, painting, and car assembly activities.
-At the time of its closure, it employed around 3,400 people at the plants, which occupied a site covering around 370 acres.
+Established in 1985 and headquartered in Swindon, England, HUM operated manufacturing plants that included casting, engine assembly, pressing, welding, painting, and car assembly activities.
+At the time of its closure in 2021, it employed around 3,400 people at the plants, which occupied a site covering around 370 acres.

-Honda has made a total investment of over £1.5 billion in the Swindon plants.
-In 2008, HUKM produced 230,423 cars.
-By 2016 annual unit production was down to 134,146 units, although this still represented an increase of 12.3% over the figure for 2015.
-In early 2019, it was announced the entire manufacturing plant in Swindon would close, which was later confirmed by Honda.
-The plant closed on 30 July 2021, officially ending over 36 years of Honda production in Europe.
+By 2009, Honda had invested almost £1.4 billion in the Swindon plants.
+In 2008, they produced 230,423 cars.
+In 2016, annual unit production was down to 134,146 units.
+In early 2019, it was announced the entire manufacturing plant in Swindon would close.
+The plant closed on 30 July 2021, ending over 36 years of Honda production in Europe.

 Honda in the United Kingdom

-Having gained ground in the United Kingdom with its popular range of motorcycles during the 1960s, Honda first imported cars to the United Kingdom in 1966 with a 600cc 2-seater sport car.
-This was followed by 600cc 4-seater mini both from their offices at Power Road, Chiwick.
-In 1972, when the original Civic was launched, going on sale at a time when Japanese-built cars (particularly Nissan's range of Datsun badged models) were enjoying a surge in sales.
+Having gained ground in the United Kingdom with its popular range of motorcycles during the 1960s, Honda first imported cars to the United Kingdom in 1966 with a 600cc 2-seater sport car, followed by 600cc 4-seater car.
+In 1972, the original Civic was launched, going on sale at a time when Japanese-built cars (particularly Nissan's range of Datsun-badged models) were enjoying a surge in sales.
 The larger Accord joined the range in 1976, followed by the Prelude coupe in 1979.

 In 1980, Honda entered a venture with British Leyland in order to build Honda-based designs in BL factories.
 The first product of this venture was the 1981 Triumph Acclaim, which was produced for three years until it was replaced by the Rover 200 Series; both cars were based on the Honda Ballade.

 In the meantime, the two companies worked together on "Project XX", first announced in 1980 as a new medium-sized luxury saloon due for a mid-1980s launch.
-This evolved into the Rover 800 Series, launched in 1986, and based on the Japanese-built Honda Legend.
+This evolved into the Rover 800 Series, launched in 1986, and based on the Japan-built Honda Legend.

 Around the same time, Honda agreed for BL/Austin Rover to build versions for the UK of its Ballade saloon alongside the Rover 200 Series at Longbridge.
 The Ballade's successor, the Concerto, was also built at Longbridge, and was based on the second generation Rover 200 Series.